timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 This session will introduce some of the statistical approaches that are available for dealing with the more complex data typical of many ecological studies, as presented in the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/1StatisticalModels/Lecture1ApproachesStatisticalModelling.pdf">lecture</a> this morning.
 I assume experience of running basic statistical methods in R, but do let me know if you get stuck with anything.

+Before you start you need to have R installed on your computer.
+You also need to install the version of RTools that is appropriate for your version of R; you can find the installers <a href="https://cran.r-project.org/bin/windows/Rtools">here</a>.

-Before you start you need to install a few R packages:
+Then you will need to install a few R packages:

 ```R
 install.packages("lme4")